Find out which countries are welcoming US tourists now - Local News 8

 Forrest Brown and Brekke Fletcher, CNN

-For much of 2021, US passport holders have seen an expanding list of international travel options.
-But with the rise of the Delta variant of Covid-19, that list has started contracting a little.
+For much of 2021, US passport holders have seen an ever-changing list of international travel options as the world adapted first to vaccines and then to the Delta variant of the coronavirus.

-On August 30, the European Union recommended that Americans should be banned from nonessential travel to its member states, though it’s still up to each country in the EU to make the final decision.

-Total US cases are around the 42 million mark since the pandemic started.
-The Delta variant grows more concerning by the week.
+Total US cases are around the 42.3 million mark since the pandemic started.
 Some nations are overwhelmed by Covid cases as well as some US states.

 In the end, it’s up to you to decide whether travel to international destinations is a good idea.
 The health risks are obvious if you’re not fully vaccinated.
 Nations might change their rules at any time.
 You may have to adhere to strict curfews and mask mandates.
 Violations could involve big fines and even jail time.

-Note: UPDATE: US citizens can now visit this Alpine nation renowned for its culture and food.
-Testing required to enter unless fully vaccinated or proof of past infection.
-Quarantine unless fully vaccinated..
-US Embassy | Austria Entry Requirements.
-UPDATE: Off the coast of Florida, this large chain of islands is loved for its many beaches.
-Testing required, even for the fully vaccinated.
-No quarantine in place.
-Only fully vaccinated may disembark a cruise ship with limited exceptions through at least November 1.
-US Embassy | Bahamas travel website | Bahamas Travel Health Visa.